francisldn/blockchain-developer-bootcamp-final-project/README.md

   * WETH
 * The address inputs vary depending on the network of which the contract will be deployed (mainnet, rinkeby or development)
 ### Smart Contract Unit Tests
+* You need to install ``ganache-cli``(see "Dependencies" section above) to run the unit test
-* Before running the tests, you need to fork the mainnet and initialize the 2 sample accounts, as below.
-Please fill in ``YOUR_API_KEY`` obtained from INFURA before you run the command.
+* To run the unit tests, you need to fork the mainnet and initialize the 2 sample accounts below (for the purpose of using their ETH and DAI balances).
+Please fill in ``YOUR_API_KEY`` obtained from INFURA before you run the command below.
+Also make sure you have added `mainnet_fork` network to your ``truffle-config.js`` (refer to ``truffle-config.js`` file for details)
 ```
 ganache-cli --fork https://mainnet.infura.io/v3/YOUR_API_KEY --unlock '0x7344e478574acbe6dac9de1077430139e17eec3d' '0xEA674fdDe714fd979de3EdF0F56AA9716B898ec8' --networkId 999

 ```
-*  Once you have done the above, you can run the ``SmartBank.test.js`` tests on mainnet fork in a separate terminal via the command below
+*  Once you have done the above, open a new terminal and run the tests in ``SmartBank.test.js`` on mainnet fork in a separate terminal via the command below:
 ```
 truffle test --network mainnet_fork

 ```
-* ``SmartBank.test.js`` conducts 7 tests on mainnet-fork network, as below:
+* ``SmartBank.test.js`` conducts 8 unit tests, as below:
   * to verify that the contract exists, ie. should have a valid address
   * to verify that the contract should accept deposit and the amount is correct
   * to verify that the deposit can earn interest from Compound